 IBM Spectrum Fusion HCI is a hyperconverged system for running containerized workloads on the Red Hat OpenShift platform.

-IBM Spectrum Fusion includes containerized versions of IBM’s Spectrum Scale and IBM Spectrum Protect Plus data protection software, plus IBM Spectrum Fusion Management software along with bare-metal deployment of Red Hat OpenShift Container Platform.
-The HCI appliance uses NVMe storage.
+IBM Spectrum Fusion HCI includes containerized versions of IBM’s Spectrum Scale Erasure Code Edition (ECE) and IBM Spectrum Protect Plus data protection software, plus IBM Spectrum Fusion Management software.
+It natively integrates with IBM Cloud Satellite and Red Hat ACM (Advanced Cluster Management).